 - 1 clove garlic smashed and minced

-Add edamame, corn, diced bell pepper, and chopped red onion.
+- Add edamame, corn, diced bell pepper, chopped tomato, and chopped red onion.
 Whisk/shake dressing once more then pour over salad.
 Mix well and serve room temperature for tasteiest results!

 Quinoa salads are so easy to make!
 I like to use this tutorial to make ultra-fluffy quinoa for my salads.
 The rinsing and toasting is totally key for nutty, flavorful quinoa!